console.log = function ();

 Skip to content

-10 steps to help support your LGBTQ+ travellers
+10 steps to help support your LGBTQ+ business travellers

 1. Work with your TMC and its risk management partner on destination risk assessments.
 Even if identifying as LGBTQ+ is not illegal in a country, social attitudes might be conservative.